“When stories die, we can’t remember who we are or why we’re here.”

 Is Anybody Out There? is a premiere virtual dance opera that explores a new medium combining traditional theatre and experimental film while its characters grappled head on with isolation, sexual expression, and their own morality.

-Produced by Birmingham Black Repertory Theater Collective
+Produced by Birmingham Black Repertory Theatre Collective

 Written by Carlton V Bell II

-Director: David H. Parker
+Directed by David H. Parker

 Edited and scored by Aija Penix

-DIRECTING RESUME
+DIRECTING / PRODUCING RESUME

 Download PDF